Sweat scraper

 A sweat scraper is a tool used in horse grooming and with other animals, such as dogs.
 It consists of a handle and a rubber blade.
 Sweat scrapers are available in both metal and plastic form, and also traditionally in wood (as seen in Mongolia).
 It is used to remove sweat and/or excess hair from larger pets.
 It is used in much the same manner as a window cleaner would scrape water or foam from a window with a rubber blade.
-The typical use of a sweat scraper is now actually to remove excess water after washing a horse to help it cool down rather than for just sweat.
+The typical use of a sweat scraper is to remove excess water after washing a horse to help it cool down rather than for just sweat.
 Without the use of a sweat scraper, it would take more effort and additional rags to remove the same amount of excess water therefore the proper use of a sweat scraper helps to ensure an effective cool down process.